robbiebartlett/export/README.md

 This can be used on a production project with all the necessary fallbacks for IE8 - and future proofing.

-## What PostCSS and other plugins used for the project
+## PostCSS and other plugins used for the project:

 ```
 //-------------------------------